Protecting your personal information

 If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal information, withdraw your consent to the processing of your personal information or request that we transfer a copy of your personal information to another party, please contact us in writing.

 In addition to the right set out above, you also have the right to ask us not to process your personal information for marketing purposes.
 We will usually inform you (before collecting your personal information) if we intend to use your personal information for such purposes or if we intend to disclose your information to any third party for such purposes.
-You can exercise your right to prevent such processing by checking certain boxes on the forms we use to collect your personal information.
+You can exercise your right to prevent such processing by checking certain boxes on the forms we use to collect your personal information or letting us know if we call you for marketing purposes.
 You can exercise the right at any time by contacting us in writing.
 You can also use the unsubscribe option in our marketing emails to unsubscribe from further marketing emails.
 Please note that where you unsubscribe from any postal marketing, you may initially still receive some content which has already been printed or sent, but we will remove you from any future campaigns.

 No fee usually required